Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Don’t get me wrong; paying the factory invoice price for a new car is much better than spending the total sticker price for the vehicle.

-Dealers teach their salespeople, “It’s them or us,” the customer saves money, or the dealership makes more money from the customer being unaware of discounts.
+Dealers teach their salespeople, “It’s them or us,” the customer saves money, or the dealership makes more money from the customer unaware of discounts.

 Further tips and advice:

-- Some dealers use significant factory-to-dealer incentives to help cover people with large amounts of negative equity (owe more than what the vehicle’s worth) in their current car.
+- Some dealers use significant factory-to-dealer incentives to help cover people with large amounts of negative equity (owe more than the vehicle’s worth) in their current car.

 How Discounts Affect the Actual Dealer’s New Car Cost